Own your access.

 Can I change the price of new passes after launch?

 Yes.
 Price changes apply only to passes issued after the change.
-Existing pass holders are never affected — their pass trades freely at market price on the secondary market.
+Existing pass holders are never affected — their pass can be transferred freely on the secondary market.

 Stop grinding.